Duet3D/buildroot-duetscreen/BOOT.md

 Bear in mind that **either** ADB **or** WiFi can be active because the USB port is shared among the two.
 In order to use ADB, put the screen in `USB device` mode.

+### UART

+In order to enable UART console access on the debug port, create a file `getty` on the first boot partition.